South Carolina Style BBQ…in San Diego

 wine

-The Cherry peppers were stuffed with a luscious onion bread pudding and roasted.
-Drizzled with praline olive oil.
+Starting with the cherry peppers, they were stuffed with a luscious onion bread pudding and roasted.
+Then drizzled with praline olive oil.

-The baby green tomatoes were kept whole, breaded with corn flour and ground panko, fried in peanut oil and served with sweet jalapeno remoulade. (cute as shit they were)
+Baby green tomatoes were then served.
+Kept whole and breaded with corn flour and ground panko, then fried in peanut oil and served with sweet jalapeno remoulade.

 The corn was used for corn soup with crispy onions, oregano flowers and avocado that was pressed in sea salt and smoked paprika (Chardonnay)